SuryaNelakanti/havel-halmiki/README.md

 Your challenge for today is, given a sequence of answers to the question 'how many of the others had you met before tonight?', apply the Havel-Hakimi algorithm to determine whether or not it's possible that everyone was telling the truth."

 SecondTry.java is the working code.

 P.S: I thought Hakimi was Halmiki.
+Yeah.